kubernetes/website/content/en/docs/concepts/configuration/assign-pod-node.md

 except that it will evict pods from nodes that cease to satisfy the pods' node affinity requirements.

-Thus an example of `requiredDuringSchedulingIgnoredDuringExecution` would be "only run the pod on nodes with Intel CPUs" and an example `preferredDuringSchedulingIgnoredDuringExecution` would be "try to run this set of pods in availability zone XYZ, but if it's not possible, then allow some to run elsewhere".
+Thus an example of `requiredDuringSchedulingIgnoredDuringExecution` would be "only run the pod on nodes with Intel CPUs" and an example `preferredDuringSchedulingIgnoredDuringExecution` would be "try to run this set of pods in failure zone XYZ, but if it's not possible, then allow some to run elsewhere".

 Node affinity is specified as field `nodeAffinity` of field `affinity` in the PodSpec.